NicolasHanon/Project-JobBoard-Laravel/README.md

 ## Folders

-- `app` - Contains all the Eloquent models
+The folders we used for this project :

+app
-- `app/Http/Controllers/Api` - Contains all the api controllers
+- `app/Http/Controllers/` - Contains all controllers used to interact with the database
+- `app/Http/Middleware/` - Contains Admin, Company and User Middleware/ which decide whether they should allow a user to access the route depending on his roles
-- `resources/views` - Contains all the views
+- `app/Http/Models/` - Contains the models used for this project database
-- `database/factories` - Contains the model factory for all the models
+- `database/factories` - Contains the model factory for all the models (generate fake data for testing purposes)
-- `database/migrations` - Contains all the database migrations
+- `database/migrations` - Contains all the database migrations (create the tables in the database)
-- `database/seeds` - Contains the database seeder
+- `database/seeders` - Contains the database seeder (fill the previously created tables with data) public
+- `public/js` - JavaScript scripts (mostly fetch and styling)
+- `public/stylesheet`- Scss/css files
+- `public/svg` - Icons used in the web app
+resources
-- `routes` - Contains all the api routes defined in api.php file and all the web routes in web.php file
+- `resources/views` - Contains all the views (we used blade templates) routes
+- `routes/api.php` - Contains all CRUD operations
+- `routes/web.php` - Every page we need to load are here

 # Testing API